Nosto/wiki-docs/implementing-nosto/implement-search/using-search-templates-starter/repository-ownership.md

 ## Transferring repository ownership

 When ownership changes hands, the entire repository state needs to be transferred, including the commit history.
-The cleanest way to do this is with a Git **bundle** - a single file that packages the whole repository and can be transferred over easily.
+There are multiple ways to do it - for example, GitHub ownership transfer tool, or a Git **bundle** - a single file that packages the whole repository and can be transferred over easily.

+### GitHub ownership transfer tool

+GitHub offers a [repository transfer tool](https://docs.github.com/en/repositories/creating-and-managing-repositories/transferring-a-repository) that can be used to transfer ownership of a repository.
+If you have full access to the repo, this is arguably the simplest way to transfer ownership.

-### Exporting the repo
+### Exporting the repo manually

+If the ownership tool is not applicable for one reason or another, you can go the manual route.

 #### Step 1 - Clone the repository